AtharvDubey12/Dubey-s-Calculator/README.md

 13.)
 Calculate distance between two 3D/2D points.

 14.)
+Check if 3 points are collinear or not.

+15.)
+Calculate hypotenuse of a right triangle.

+16.)
 And not to forget, basic arithmetic like addition, subtraction, multiplication and division.

 Libraries used: 'tk' and 'sympy'